Lukáš Letenay

-Lukáš Letenay (born 19 April 2001) is a Slovak professional footballer who currently plays for MŠK Púchov as a forward, on loan from AS Trenčín.
+Lukáš Letenay (born 19 April 2001) is a Slovak professional footballer who plays as a forward.

 Club career

 AS Trenčín

 Letenay made his Fortuna Liga debut for AS Trenčín against Pohronie on 30 November 2019 during a home 0:1 loss.
 Letenay came on in the last ten minutes to replace Ryan Koolwijk, with the final score already set in the first half by András Mészáros.